FirebaseExtended/firepad/README.md

     sudo gem install rdiscount -v 1.6.8
     sudo gem install RedCloth -v 4.2.9

-Then you can run: jekyll --server --auto
+Then you can run: jekyll serve --watch

 And browse the site at http://localhost:4000/